bahrus/mount-polyfill/README.md

 The extra flexibility this new primitive would provide could be quite useful to things other than custom elements, such as implementing [custom enhancements](https://github.com/WICG/webcomponents/issues/1000) as well as [binding from a distance](https://github.com/WICG/webcomponents/issues/1035) in userland.

-To specify the equivalent of what the alternative proposal above would do, we can do the following:
+To specify the equivalent of what the alternative proposal linked to above would do, we can do the following:

 ```JavaScript
 const observe = mount({